Fat fasting is growing in popularity among those who follow the ketogenic diet.

 The protocol of fat fasting entails consuming about 85-90% of your calories from fat while keeping your overall calorie consumption low, generally no more than 1000-1200 calories per day.

 We strongly encourage that you follow a fat fast for no longer than 5 days at a time.
 If you follow a fat fast for any longer, you risk losing significant lean mass and micronutrient deficiencies.

-When you begin a fat fast and you are currently keto-adapted, your ketone values will likely get extremely high (i.e. higher than 3 mMol/L).
+When you begin a fat fast, and you’re currently keto-adapted, your ketone values will likely get extremely high (i.e. higher than 3 mMol/L).

-Contemporary research studies reveal that, in regards to weight reduction and lean mass retention, “basic” fat fasting (i.e. 90% of total calories coming from fat) does not appear to have more advantages than a fat fast with lower fat and higher protein.
+Research studies reveal that “basic” fat fasting (90% of total calories from fat) doesn’t have more advantages than a fat fast with lower fat and higher protein.